wp-plugins/customize-wp-admin/readme.txt

 Tags: CSS, WordPress Admin, Customize, remove sidebar, remove menu, remove submenu, change wp-login image, change wp-login link, change wp-admin footer
 Requires at least: 3.2.0
 Tested up to: 3.5
-Stable tag: 0.2
+Stable tag: 0.2.1
 License: GPLv2 or later

 Customize WP-admin lets you easily remove any menu or submenu from the admin sidebar, change the footer at wp-admin, and change the image and link of Wordpress on wp-login.

 == Description ==

 With Customize WP-admin you can customize your WP Admin.
-You can easily remove and menu or submenu from the admin sidebar.
-You can also change the footer at wp-admin.
+Easily remove any menu or submenu from the admin sidebar.
+You can also change the footer at wp-admin, the image and link of Wordpress on wp-login, and remoce the WP admin top bar from the frontend.
 Customizing this way your Wordpress experience.
-With Customize WP-admin you can also change the image and link of Wordpress on wp-login.

 == Installation ==
 This plugin should install as any other WordPress.org respository plugin.